Illumina’s accelerator has an impressive 93 percent follow-on funding rate — here’re its latest picks – TechCrunch

-Since its launch in 1998 Illumina and its genetic analysis toolkits and services have become an essential component of the new biological manufacturing and therapeutic development industries which have emerged in the last twenty five years.
+Since its launch in 1998, Illumina and its genetic analysis toolkits and services have become an essential component of the new biological manufacturing and therapeutic development industries that have emerged in the last 25 years.

 And for the past six years the company has attempted to encourage the development of the industry through an incubator program that launches new startups in the field into the market.

-Since its inaugural cohort in 2014, around 93 percent of its graduates have gone on to raise additional capital.
+Since its inaugural cohort in 2014, around 93% of its graduates have gone on to raise additional capital.
 As an example, investors have poured over $150 million into Encoded Therapeutics, a provider of targeted gene therapies.

 Earlier this week, the company announced its latest cohort of startups that will work with its London and San Francisco-based teams.